Understanding how to compare your options for specialized care

 Questions to ask

-• Does the hospital specialize in spinal cord injury, or is it one of the many services they offer?
+• Does the hospital specialize in spinal cord injury, or is it one of many services they offer?

 • How many years of experience with spinal cord injury patients does the hospital have?